rolandyuwy/tp/docs/DeveloperGuide.md

 A new `ChangeQuantityCommand` object is created with the extracted index and amount.
 It will retrieve the correct food item from the filtered list of food item provided by the `model` object.

-The selected food item will have its quantity updated through the `changeQuantityCommand#updateQuantity` method.
+The selected food item will have its quantity updated through the `changeQuantityCommand#updateFoodQuantity` method.
-The method will check if the new quantity is less than or equal to zero, in which it will throw a `ParseException` to notify the user that the updated quantity cannot go below 0.
+The method will calculate the new quantity and throw a `CommandException` if the new quantity is less than or equal to zero, or more than 100,000.00.

-If the new quantity is 0, the user will also be prompted to use the `delete` command to delete the food item instead of setting the quantity to 0.
+* The `oldQuantity#updateQuantityValue` method is called within the `changeQuantityCommand#updateFoodQuantity` method.
+* In the `updateQuantityValue` method, `BigDecimal` is used to do arithmetic operations on the old quantity's value and the amount to be incremented/decremented by.
+This is due to accuracy errors when performing arithmetic opetations on double values.

+The following sequence diagram illustrates how the command `changeqty` works: **TBU**

 #### Design consideration: